draptik/dotfiles/.config/hypr/README.md

 - [ ] setup default workspaces per monitor
   - i.e. laptop monitor has workspace 1, first external monitor has workspace 2, second external monitor has workspace 7
 - [ ] wlogout: `bindsym $mod+Shift+q exec wlogout`
+- [ ] sway "scratchpad" like feature: how does it work in hypr?